Morehouse College Logo

 The upward view suggests something majestic and beautiful.

-The current name, readable on the emblem to the right and on the seal, was taken from the surname of the benefactor Henry Lyman Morehouse four years before his death.
+The current name, as it appears on the emblem to the right and on the seal, was taken from the surname of the benefactor, Henry Lyman Morehouse, four years before his death.
 Morehouse worked for the American Baptist Home Mission Society and contributed to the institution’s financial support and donations from Rockefeller.
 Without his involvement, the college wouldn’t have received the land for the campus.

 Interestingly, the servant’s surname translates to “More than a house.”